ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 #### Client-side configuration

-Use the {@link module:image/imageupload~ImageUploadConfig#types `image.upload.type`} configuration option to define the allowed image MIME types that can be uploaded to CKEditor 5.
+Use the {@link module:image/imageupload~ImageUploadConfig#types `image.upload.types`} configuration option to define the allowed image MIME types that can be uploaded to CKEditor 5.

 By default, users are allowed to upload `jpeg`, `png`, `gif`, `bmp`, `webp` and `tiff` files, but you can customize this behavior to accept, for example, SVG files.